What Causes of Hair Loss Treatment in Women

 If you are experiencing excessive hair loss, consulting a medical professional at the earliest is adviseable.

-These are the most common causes of hair loss in women:
+These are the most common causes of hair loss treatment in women:

 Stress – Stress is a leading cause of temporary hair loss.
-It can lead to excessive hair fall during the shedding phase.
+It can lead to excessive hair fall treatment in Dubai during the shedding phase.
 It is also the key reason behind thinning hair in young women, especially, due to the transitions they face through their late teens and 20s.

 Post Pregnancy Shedding – Post-partum, women frequently experience short-term abnormal hair loss.
 Many women actually experience fuller, stronger hair while pregnant due to pre-natal vitamins.
 However, post-delivery, the hormones resume back to normal, causing more hair fall than regular.